-The interest-bearing asset portfolios include exposure to interest-rate risk from government bonds, credit bonds and derivative instruments.
-Interest-rate exposure is also inherent in insurance liabilities by provisions being discounted by the current market interest rate, but is highly limited due to the short duration in the provisions.
+Market risk in the company primarily derives from investment assets and to a lesser extent from insurance liabilities.
+The main classes in the investment assets are interest-bearing instruments and equities.
+The interest-bearing asset portfolios include exposure to interest-rate risk from government bonds, sustainability-focused bonds and derivative instruments.
+Interest-rate exposure is also inherent in insurance liabilities by provisions being discounted, but is highly limited due to the short duration in the provisions.
 The company has exposure to the share index in developed markets.